fprroni/Fatjon-s-Home-Lab/HOMELAB_V1_NETWORK.md

 ---

-## 1. Plan: Network Setup and Topology Description
+## Phase 1 Plan:: Network Setup and Topology Description

 My Home Lab network plan utilizes a hybrid architecture: it is physically structured as an Extended Star Topology, while logically operating as an Industry-Standard Router-on-a-Stick (RoaS), using a Cisco Catalyst 2960-C Switch for controlled segmentation.